h0ngcha0/liuhongchao.github.io/_posts/2021-08-24-freedom-of-speech.md

 ---
 layout: post
 category: Philosophy
-title: The Challenges of Freedom of Speech
+title: Some Challenges of Freedom of Speech
 ---

 If there exists a superintelligence system that can take in all the